-Zero Waste Living doesn’t have to be painful.
+Zero waste living doesn’t have to be painful.
 Just one change will have a dramatic impact on your life and the environment.
-I’m starting in the Kitchen.
-Here are 7 easy ways to start the zero waste lifestyle (without plastic)
+I’m starting in the kitchen, with 8 easy changes you can make, without plastic!

 Disclaimer: As an Amazon Affiliate, I earn from qualifying purchases.
 However, all thoughts and opinions on the products are my own.

 Zero Waste Kitchen For Beginners – Clean Lifestyle Version

 This year, I decided that my family is going to join the zero waste movement.
 I love the philosophy behind the movement and am excited to get started making small changes for a better environment.

 The kids were on board, but my husband was not!
 But that didn’t surprise me because if there is one thing that 20 years of being together has taught me, it’s that my husband does not like change!

 I have to start planting ideas in his head and then, 6-12 months later, he will come around.
 But this time was different because I had the kids on my side!
 If the three of us were reducing our trash, he will have to get on board sooner rather than later.

 When I first started researching a zero waste home, I loved all the ideas I was seeing.
 Surely I would be able to make these same changes.

 But then I noticed that almost all solutions involved plastic.
 Why??
 It appears that their main goal is to reduce waste, not avoid toxins.
 To each their own.
 But, that was not Ok for me.